IbrahimNAlyami/tuwaiq_project_1/README.md

 Therefore, the project provides for the creation of an educational platform that contains clips to learn the JavaScript language.

 # purpose of the project
-- The goal of this educational site is to be a guide for students to learn the
+-  it will be a useful site for learners and be a guide for them to learn the JavaScript language
-JavaScript language with clips in the
-Arabic language it will be a
-useful site for learners and be a guide for them to learn the
+-  The goal of the project is to teach everyone who has the desire to learn the JavaScript language gradually, from beginner to advanced -  it will be a useful site for learners and be a guide for them to learn the JavaScript language
-JavaScript language